-It is possible that if you have oesophageal catarrh, or oesophagus inflammation as it is also called, you will also experience such intense pain and pressure across the chest that it can be confused with a heart attack.
+It is possible that if you have oesophagitis, oesophageal catarrh, or oesophagus inflammation as it is also called, you will experience such intense pain and pressure across the chest that it can be confused with a heart attack.

 When you lie down, bend forward to pick something up, or carry something heavy, it is common for the problem to get worse.
-In these situations it is also common to potentially experience that you have tough, frothy saliva that is difficult to swallow and may need to be spat out.
+In these situations it is also common to potentially experience that you have thick, frothy saliva that is difficult to swallow and may need to be spat out.

 Causes of oesophageal catarrh

 Once in the oesophagus, they cause gastric acid burns, as the mucous membranes are not adapted to protect against them.
 The oesophagus tries to protect its mucous membranes by producing a secretion.
-This is the reason why the tough mucus that some people experience is worse at night or during the morning.
+This is the reason why the thick mucus that some people experience is worse at night or during the morning.

-The root cause of reflux is a hiatal hernia.
+The root cause of gastroesophageal reflux disease is a hiatal hernia.
 Many people suffer from acid reflux or heartburn every now and then.
-But some experience constant discomfort and in either case, gastric acid may cause burns to the oesophageal mucous membranes, causing catarrh, also called oesophagitis.
+But some experience constant discomfort and in either case, gastric acid may cause burns to the oesophageal mucous membranes, causing oesophageal catarrh, also called oesophagitis.
 If the symptoms are constant, always seek medical advice.

 Over time, if you have cell changes in your oesophagus due to the gastric acid burns, this is known as Barrett’s oesophagus.